Placeholder-Software/Crowds/docs/Advanced/Pathfinding.md

 # Pathfinding

-Crowds includes a pathfinding system based on the built in Unity pathfinding system.
-The Crowds pathfinder performs all pathfinding work in a Job (multithreaded) and rate limits the amount of work done in each pathfinding job per frame so that pathfinding can never negatively impact frame rates.
+Overcrowded includes a pathfinding system based on the built in Unity pathfinding system.
+The Overcrowded pathfinder performs all pathfinding work in a Job (multithreaded) and rate limits the amount of work done in each pathfinding job per frame so that pathfinding can never negatively impact frame rates.

-In most cases you do **not** need to interact directly with the Crowds pathfinding system.
+In most cases you do **not** need to interact directly with the Overcrowded pathfinding system.
 If you want an agent to follow a path you should use the [`GoalPosition`](../HowTo/FollowPath.md) of the agent.
 If you just want to find a path between two locations you can simply use the Unity [pathfinding APIs](https://docs.unity3d.com/Manual/nav-Overview.html).

 ## Creating A Pathfinding Job